toshiro-en-miyamoto/linux/raspios.md

 # Raspberry Pi OS (bookworm)

-Raspberry Pi OS 64-bit with Desktop (Release date: 10 October 2023) is based on Debian version: 12 (bookworm).
+Raspberry Pi OS 64-bit with Desktop (as of March 29, 2024) is based on Debian version: 12 (bookworm).
 Its desktop, aka PIXEL, is based on LXDE (using GTK 2).
 Available applications by default include:

 - Chromium browser
 - git
-- gcc-12, perl, python3
+- gcc, python3

 # OS